 (Plus, diabetes is HILARIOUS.
-The complete failure of a necessary organ is so. fucking. funny you guys.
-The fact that I rely on a small plastic box attached to my pants to literally keep me alive is so. fucking. hilarious.)
+The complete failure of a necessary organ is so. freaking. funny you guys.
+The fact that I rely on a small plastic box attached to my pants to literally keep me alive is so. freaking. hilarious.)

 (Sorry.
 Couldn’t help myself.)